 The camp is sited in the 15,000 acre private Selenkay Conservancy, which has a wealth of wildlife waiting to be discovered.
 All the big cats are here as well as elephants, large numbers of giraffes, zebra, and antelopes.
 There are also less common animals which may be seen such as the lesser kudu and African wildcat.

-This 3 night package includes morning and evening game drives in a 4x4 safari vehicle in the conservancy, night drives and escorted nature walks with Masai guides, as well as a full day game drive into the Amboseli National Park itself.
+This 3 night package includes morning and evening game drives in a 4x4 safari vehicle in the conservancy, night drives and escorted nature walks with Masai guides and a visit to a Masaai village, as well as a full day game drive into the Amboseli National Park itself.

 Breakfast, lunch and dinner are served in the dining tent and a picnic lunch is provided for the full day safari into the Amboseli National Park.

 All you need to bring is your own sleeping bag and a towel - and your sense of adventure!

 Arrive into Nairobi's Jomo Kenyatta International Airport.

 After you have had your passports stamped by the Immigrations Officer, proceed to the Baggage Hall to collect your luggage and then go through Customs and exit the building onto the street outside, where our representative will be waiting to meet you, holding a signboard displaying your name.
 He will introduce you to your driver and you will then be transferred to Wilson Airport.

 Safarilink 11 (Light Aircraft): Fly from Wilson Airport (WIL) departing at 07:30 to Selenkay Airstrip, arriving at 09:00